 1) Lectures provide students with an interdisciplinary introduction to key themes related to the study of Chinese culture, history, politics, religions and society.

 2) Each lesson begins with a general introduction on the topic of classics reading, and several supplementary texts from newspaper on hot cultural topics and current affairs are provided to enhance the conduction of classroom interactions and small-group discussions.

 3) Each text followed by exercises in vocabulary, grammar, reading, translation and idiomatic expressions is to reinforce students’ understandings of the texts at the discourse level.

-4) Each topic offers a motivational source in developing students’ language skills, and uses authentic language materials and consider different literary genres.
+4) Each topic offers a motivational source in developing students’ language skills, and uses authentic language materials and considers different literary genres.
 Included in the text are pre-reading questions and after-reading questions in each lesson.

 5) The following seminar provides an opportunity for students to discuss and to present arguments in an appropriate fashion independently and within a team, and chair an ensuing collaborative discussion with the class.
 Formative feedback will be provided by the lecturer.

 6) Students are expected to read and analyse the Chinese-language primary and secondary sources.